 The Alaskan Malamute is a thick and heavy boned large dog that was bred for freighting and hauling large heavy loads.
 Huskies are much smaller, thinner boned, and were bred specifically for speed and endurance, to cover more ground in a quicker time frame.
 Both breeds are used together in sled teams, as they are both pullers, but each breed offers the team balance and stability, as does the individual dogs themselves.
 Huskies will often have blue eyes or possibly possess the rare gene that causes heterochromia, giving the dog different colored eyes, often one blue and one brown.
 Malamutes will never have blue eyes, their eyes are usually a brown to golden brown color.
 Some red puppies will appear to have bluish/grey eyes when babies, but that eventually turns to a beautiful brown or amber color.
 Never allow anyone to tell you that it is okay for a Malamute to have blue eyes, it’s genetically incorrect for this breed – period.

-Another misconception is that Malamutes are fabulous dogs for anyone, sorry, hate to squat in the “proverbial bowl of cherries” but that is another total ignorance based statement.
+Another misconception is that Malamutes are fabulous dogs for anyone, sorry, hate to squat in the “proverbial bowl of cherries” but that is another highly inaccurate belief.
 Malamutes are VERY loving dogs, their affection is absolutely undeniable, however, their size, energy, strength, high intelligence, and pack mentality could pose serious complications for some people.
 These are not dogs that can be ignored or put on the back burner until you have time to give them attention.
 Malamutes require daily activity, mental stimulation, and to feel as if they are part of the family.
 You cannot just squash centuries of genetic impulse because you chose to put a Malamute in a small city apartment and give them nothing to satisfy their needs.
 Don’t get me wrong, a Malamute is great indoors, and can live in small homes just fine, but you cannot expect them to stay happy or mentally balanced if all they see day in, and day out, are four walls.

 Malamutes are extremely intelligent, do NOT let their stubbornness fool you.
 If not properly trained, a Malamute will teach you, instead of the other way around.
 They can also come off aloof when they are not interested in what you have to say or not happy with a situation.
 They are also known to put guilt trips on their owners, because of not getting their own way, and yes, they can, and will, throw full blown temper tantrums.
 They are one of the most intelligent breeds I have ever experienced, they are certainly a cut above the rest when it comes to mental and emotional complexity.

 Malamutes are not good for “lazy” lifestyles, they are also not the best choice for the elderly (unless highly trained as a service dog) and they can also be dangerous around pregnant women and small children if not properly trained.
 Because they are mean viscous wolf dogs!???
 LOL …uh no, because they are large powerful dogs who love to play, interact, and love on humans – that’s why!
 If you have a 120 lb Malamute come up to you, and do one of their infamous brush ups to say hello, you better be ready or they could knock you off balance.
 Although they are excellent with children, younger Malamutes might not be as aware or cautious around young ones, so always just be aware and proactive to avoid injury.
 I’ve seen Malamutes change around babies and young children in order to be sure they do not cause harm, literally changing their pace and “tip-toeing” around them.
 Malamutes are not lacking in intelligence by any means, but they are dogs you have to be consistent with, and also learn to be around, and it really helps if you are active and willing to participate in their idea of a “good life”.
 When they are young, they are bold, constantly testing boundaries, and very excitable.
-Pups can easily be 80-100 lbs by 1 year of age – but they are still PUPS and are learning their strengths and boundaries and always seeing where their place is in the “pack” – which includes their humans counterparts.
+Pups can easily be 80-100 lbs by 1 year of age – but they are still PUPS and are learning their strengths and boundaries and always seeing where their place is in the “pack”.

 As a Malamute graduates from pup-hood to adulthood, there are a lot of changes that take place, and this is heavily apparent in their interactions with other dogs.
 Malamutes can “tend” to be food aggressive and very competitive with other dogs if allowed to do so.
 Even when two Malamutes grow up essentially together, they can still become outraged by another dog who doesn’t have manners…in other words, other dogs who dare look, smell, or attempt to go near the other’s food.
 Same sexes can become aggressive with each other if left intact, especially during heat cycles, and either before or after birthing litters.
 This should not be an issue most people should be dealing with, as not everyone is a breeder or needs to be concerned with breeding Malamutes, but if you are considering breeding, you need to be sure you know what you are doing, and have a mentor with some experience under their belt help guide you.
 Malamutes are a complicated breed, and you need to understand them fully in order to support them, and maintain control.